matthewmcvickar/soundcloud-comments-bot/README.md

 2. Filters the comment using the criteria listed above.

-3. If it passes muster, tweet the comment.
+3. If it passes muster, post the comment.

 This script is running on Heroku.